M3tox/TVRmod/README.md

 # Titanic VR mod

 What you see here is a mod for the game Titanic VR.
-You can download it in the release section.
+You can download it in the release section [or you click HERE](https://github.com/M3tox/TVRmod/releases/download/0.8/TVRmod_v0.8.zip)

 It allows the player with a single press on the 'o'-key to toggle the mod on and off at runtime.
 When activated, the following things are changed: